vusumzi78/Web_Scraping/README.md

 # Quotes Scraper

 This project is a simple web scraper that extracts quotes, authors, and tags from the "Quotes to Scrape" website.
-The website is designed as a practice ground for web scraping, making it an ideal target for this project.
 The script is written in Python and utilizes the `requests` and `BeautifulSoup` libraries to perform the scraping.

 ## Features